 - Add Bacon: You can definitely wrap each popper in half a strip of bacon before frying (use a toothpick to secure the bacon), or just sprinkle diced, cooked bacon into the filling.

-- If you want to make your poppers in the oven, go for it!
-Just arrange them on a baking sheet, and bake at 425°F for 10 to 15 minutes.
+If you don’t have an air fryer or just want to make these in the oven instead, here’s how to do it: Arrange them on a baking sheet, and bake at 425°F for 10 to 15 minutes.
+So easy!

 To serve these, I like to create a sampling of several appetizers.
 It’s perfect for an afternoon of snacking, or even for a “small plate” type of meal.